Lakshmana-Kumar/webpage/README.md

 # webpage
-A basic webpage using #html and #css
+A basic school webpage using #html and #css